BAKAOLC/Simple-Aether-Cloud-Mod/README_EN.md

 ## Features

 ### Common Features

 - Cloud blocks can be placed and broken like normal blocks
-- Cloud blocks have special collision boxes that allow entities to pass through
+- Cloud blocks have special collision boxes that allow players to pass through
 - Cloud blocks display as 3D models in inventory

 ### Yellow Cloud

 - Prevents fall damage
-- Cannot pass through bottom
+- Cannot pass through block bottoms

 ### Blue Cloud

 - Prevents fall damage
-- Launches entities in facing direction
+- Launches entities in the specified direction
-- Sneak to prevent launch and sink slowly
+- Sneaking prevents launch and slowly sinks

 ### Horizontal Blue Cloud

-- Same effects as Blue Cloud, but launches entities in horizontal direction
+- Same effects as Blue Cloud, but launch direction is fixed to horizontal

+### Random Blue Cloud

+- Prevents fall damage
+- Randomly launches entities in one of six directions
+- Hold Shift to pass through normally

 ### Red Cloud

 - Prevents fall damage
 - Deals damage to entities
-- Sneak to prevent damage
+- Sneaking makes you immune to damage

 ### Green Cloud

 - Prevents fall damage
 - Accelerates entity growth
-- Reduces breeding cooldown
+- Speeds up breeding cooldown
 - Attracts nearby animals
-- Animals inside will periodically attempt to breed
+- Animals in the cloud will periodically attempt to breed

 ## Requirements